 Professional teeth whitening in Westborough, MA

-If we determine that a take-home teeth whitening kit will successfully whiten your tooth stains, we will first take dental impressions.
-They will be used in creating custom-fit bleaching trays.
-These will fit snugly and comfortably over your teeth to deliver a consistent dose of bleaching agent without irritating the gums.
+If your dentist decides that a take-home teeth whitening kit will successfully whiten your teeth, we will first take dental impressions.
+Your dentist will use these impressions to create custom-fit bleaching trays.
+The trays will fit snugly over your teeth to deliver a consistent dose of bleaching agent without irritating your gums.

 We will provide instructions for use and discuss what to expect for results.
 Every patient is unique, so results may vary.
 Schedule a risk-free consultation online, or give us a call at 508.342.1519 today.